AzEditorialWkGrp/VDI/README.md

 ```

-You’ll now be asked if you’d like to proceed.
-From this point on, objects will begin to be created in your Azure subscription in a single Resource Group.
+Proceeding from this point, resources will be created in your Azure subscription in the Resource Group.

-By scrolling up the output, the script will indicate the number of resources that will be created as part of the deployment- for example the below excerpt indicates that the deployment will create 65 resources, change 0 resources and destroy (delete) 0 resources- this is typical of a new deployment.
+Output will list the number of resources that are to be created as part of the deployment

+- for example the below excerpt indicates that the deployment will create 65 resources, change 0 resources and destroy (delete) 0 resources- this is typical of a new deployment.

-Although the number or resources added will depend on the version of the script run, the number of items listed under ‘change’ or ‘destroy’ in a new deployment will be 0.
+- Although the number or resources added will depend on the version of the script run, the number of items listed under ‘change’ or ‘destroy’ in a new deployment will be 0.

 ![Plan](Images/Plan.png)